 Diagram 7.
-Review of expenditures
+Review of expenditures per sector and per year

-- Basic and Emergency Aid
+Basic and Emergency Aid International Programmes

-International Programmes

 There is a visible difference in levels in years with intensive humanitarian activities (when the operating expenses are less than 10%), and the other periods when the focus is on activities on training, representation and lobbying, where human resources play a key role.